-This article describes how to a create a shared mailbox in Office 365 using different approaches.
+This article describes how to create a shared mailbox in Office 365 using different approaches.
 Along with this, readers will know a method that use to export shared mailboxes content to Office 365 user mailbox.
-But first, let’s have a quick glance on Office 365 shared mailboxes.
+But first, let’s have a quick glance at Office 365 shared mailboxes.

 After understanding about the Office 365 shared mailboxes, it’s time to know how to create it.

 Generally, there are three ways that use to generate shared mailboxes in Office 365.
 All of them are discussed below-

 Use the below instructions and make the desired Shared mailbox using the O365 admin center.

 1: First of all, login to the Office 365 account.